 Today, however, I am more averse to risk.
-I am 44 years old with a wife, 3 kids and a mortgage.
+I am in my mid 40s with a wife, kids and a mortgage.
 If I screw up I have to answer to a whole lotta people, possibly as we wait in line at the soup kitchen.

 At this point of my life, walking away from job security – and the accompanying severence package if I were laid off – is a big risk.
 At my level of seniority, pay and experience, my severance would be significant.